- NY Credits : 4.0

 identify the differences between book income and taxable income for C corporations reported on Schedule M-1,

-determine basic accounting for permanent and temporary differences reported for C corporations on Schedule M-2,
+determine basic accounting for permanent and temporary differences reported for C corporations on Schedule M-2 and analyze the year's change in unappropriated retained earnings (Schedule M-2),

 identify the differences between book income and taxable income for S corporations reported on Schedule M-1, and